 Who We Represent

 DigiBC - The Creative Technology Association of British Columbia is a member-supported non-profit organization based in Vancouver, BC, Canada.
 We were incorporated in 2010 and have previous history under the two banners of the Wireless Information Network (WIN) and New Media BC.
-We represent the creative tech sector which is made up of the video games and interactive, visual effects, animation, and VR/AR industries.
+We represent the creative tech sector which is made up of the Video Games & Interactive, VFX, Animation, VR/AR and Virtual Production industries.

 Our Vision & Mission